 file:///d1/d2/../../f3

 A consumer would treat f1 and f2 as residing in the same directory.
 So, for example, if a viewer prompted the user to supply the directory where f1 resides, it could search for f2 in the same directory, without prompting again.
-On the other hand, even though f3 appears to reside in the same directory as f1 and f2, the viewer would not assume that, and would prompt the user to supply the directory where f3 resides.
+On the other hand, even though f3 appears to reside in the same directory as f1 and f2, the viewer would not assume that (because d2 might be a reparse point or symbolic link) and would prompt the user to supply the directory where f3 resides.

 URIs that use the sarif scheme

 In certain circumstances, a URI can refer to an element of the current SARIF log file (for example, see §3.16.3).
 Such a URI uses the sarif scheme.
 The sarif URI scheme consists of only a scheme (with the value sarif) and a path component.
 The path component is interpreted as a JSON pointer [RFC6901] into the SARIF document containing the URI.
 The authority, query and fragment URI components SHALL NOT be present.